Child-Specific Recruitment &

 The child-specific recruiter will search for approved families within the SWAN network and outside of Pennsylvania in selected cases.
 Diakon combines the vision of the county placement agency, the needs of the child and the strengths of the family to develop the most-appropriate match.
 We:

 - Design a photo portfolio highlighting the child’s unique self

 - Use all venues possible to extend the search

-Diakon Adoption & Foster Care’s participation in the Wendy's Wonderful Kids program and Pennsylvania Older Child Matching Initiative is designed to find “forever” families for older youths in danger of aging out of the children and youth system.
+Diakon Adoption & Foster Care’s participation in the Wendy's Wonderful Kids program and Pennsylvania Older Child Matching Initiative, or OCMI, is designed to find “forever” families for older youths in danger of aging out of the children and youth system.